mlidbom/Compze/Website/paradigms/semantic-events/aggregate-inheritance.md

 [!code-csharp[](aggregate-inheritance.cs#animallistener)]

-And this if you care about all animals, but need handle them differently somehow:
+And this if you care about all animals, but need handle different animals differently:

 [!code-csharp[](aggregate-inheritance.cs#wrappedanimallistener)]